HackEPFL/administrative/addendum.md

 possible. _Hackers at EPFL_ indeed becomes the meeting point for like-minded hackers, who before could have met only by chance.

-Top U.S. universities greatly benifited from nurturing the hacking culture on campus.
-Starting from MIT (which spurred the movement), and ranging from Stanford to Berkeley, and many others, associations of hackers have proved to be invaluable--they were the seed of the opensource movement, the nest of many incubating startups (later become incredibly successful), the hive where students honed their coding skills to the max, etc.
+Top U.S. universities greatly benefited from nurturing the hacking culture on campus.
+Starting from MIT (which spurred the movement), and ranging from Stanford to Berkeley, and many others, associations of hackers have proved to be invaluable--they were the seed of the open-source movement, the nest of many incubating startups (later become incredibly successful), the hive where students honed their coding skills to the max, etc.